drug-design/course/docs/chapters/protein-structure.md

 ### Protein Structure Complexity

-The most striking feature of the folded conformation of a protein is its complexity, revealing the organization and the relationships of thousands of atoms in three-dimensional space.
+<button  class='playb' onclick='playAudio(this)' data-mp3-name='protein-structure/protein-structure-complexity-07eb5aff'><i class='fa fa-play' aria-hidden='true'></i></button>The most striking feature of the folded conformation of a protein is its complexity, revealing the organization and the relationships of thousands of atoms in three-dimensional space.
 We will ease our way into the confusing jumble of atomic coordinates, distances, torsions angles and interactions with a short overview of protein architecture.
 *[nce]: New Chemical Entity: a compound not previously described.
 *[ee]: stands for "enantiomeric excess".
 A quantity for measuring the optical purity and represents the percentage of the major enantiomer minus the percentage of the minor enantiomer